mdn/webextensions-examples/context-menu-demo/README.md

 like about:debugging.
 * one "checkbox" item, shown in all contexts, whose title is updated when the item is clicked.
+* one item that uses the "commands" property to open the add-on's sidebar.

 ## What it shows